aturanj/java-leetcode-solutions/README.md

-# Solutions of some LeetCode questions
+# Solutions to some LeetCode questions

-Java solutions of some leetcode problems can be found in this repository.
+Java solutions to some Leetcode problems can be found in this repository.

+(Algorithms, data structures, multithreading and concurrency problems)